Sonaly03/toy-repository/README.md

 Created a Transaction class to handle the various attributes of transactions

 Implemented 4 HTTP endpoints:
-    GET: to get all the transactions
+    GET(http://localhost:8080/api/transactions): to get all the transactions
-    POST: to send the transactions to be saved in the PostgresSQL db
+    POST(http://localhost:8080/api/transactions/recieve-transactions): to send the transactions to be saved in the PostgresSQL db
-    POST: to send transaction data to backoffice
-    POST: to generate sales report and store in S3
-    POST: to send to sales office manually triggering batch process
+    POST(http://localhost:8080/api/transactions/send-to-back-office): to send transaction data to backoffice POST(http://localhost:8080/api/transactions/generate-report): to generate sales report and store in S3 POST(http://localhost:8080/api/transactions/send-to-sales-team): to send to sales office manually triggering batch process

-Connected to the AWS cloud for storing the database by using teh RDS Connected to the S3 for uploading the reports and viewing them for the sales team
+Connected to the AWS cloud for storing the database by using teh RDS Connected to the S3 for uploading the reports and viewing them for the sales team Tested using postman by hitting the differnent endpoints and seeing the data saved inthe db and the reports generated on s3.

 ![Screenshot 2025-03-17 112252](https://github.com/user-attachments/assets/8aabdb48-ad17-4cb5-a23a-c80206fd04cb)